google/codeworld/web/help/codeworld.md

 ### List Types ###

 What about lists?
-Would you get their type is `List`?
+Would you guess their type is `List`?
 Not quite!
 There are many types of lists: lists of numbers, lists of pictures, lists of colors, and so on.
 To write the type of a list, we just write the type of the things *inside* the list, and surround it with square brackets.